Skip to content

 Localtonians wish a Happy Birthday to Louisville native Charles W. Anderson Jr., born in 1907, Kentucky’s 1st African American legislator and 1st African American lawmaker in the South.
 He attended Kentucky State College, graduated from Wilberforce University in 1927 and received a law degree from Howard University, in 1931.

-May 26, 1934, the United States Congress approved the minting of the Daniel Boone Half Dollar in celebration of the legendary frontiersman and explorer.
-With no definitive images of Boone, Augustus Lukemann created his idea of Boone’s likeness for the obverse of the coin.
+May 26, 1934, the U.S. Congress approved the minting of the Daniel Boone Half Dollar in celebration of the legendary frontiersman and explorer.
+With no definitive images of Boone, Augustus Lukemann created his idea of Boone’s likeness.

-Localtonians wish a Happy Birthday to Fallsburg native Paul Patton, Kentucky’s 59th governor, born in 1937.
+Localtonians wish a Happy Birthday to Fallsburg (Lawrence County) native Paul Patton, Kentucky’s 59th governor, born in 1937.

 May 26, 1942, Louisville native Lionel Leo Hampton recorded the best known version, the big band version, of Flying Home.